GabeScott/standard-works-vault/General Conference/2003 October - Priesthood, Keys, and the Power to Bless.md

 Many years ago, our family had an experience which left an indelible impression as to the importance and value and power of a father’s blessing.
 The lessons learned may be of interest to you.

-When our oldest children were ready to begin formal schooling, Sister Bateman and I decided that a father’s blessing would be given each child at the beginning of the school year.
+When our oldest children were ready to begin formal schooling, Sister Bateman and I decided that a father’s blessing would be given to each child at the beginning of the school year.
 The family home evening preceding the start of school would be the occasion.
 The year our oldest son, Michael, entered the third grade holds special memories for us.
 During the preceding summer he had participated in Little League baseball.
 He loved the sport.
 When we gathered for family home evening just before the start of school, Michael announced that he did not need a blessing.
 He had completed his first season in Little League, and blessings were for younger children.

 Sister Bateman and I were stunned.
 We encouraged him, suggesting that a blessing would help him with his schoolwork.
 It would be a protection to him.
 It would help him in his relations with his brothers, sisters, and friends.
 Our encouragement, along with some coaxing, failed.
 He was too old.
 Believing in the principle of agency, we were not about to force a blessing on an eight-year-old.
 All of the children except Michael received a blessing that year.